-The Council: The Council approves and keeps under regular review all the strategic policies which it reserves for its own consideration, including The Constitution, The Corporate Strategy The Medium Term Financial Plan and Capital Strategy, The Licensing Authority Policy Statement, The Corporate Asset Management Strategy The plan and Strategy which comprise the Housing Investment Programme The Treasury Management and Investment Strategies, and The Gambling Policy Statement.
+The Council: The Council approves and keeps under regular review all the strategic policies which it reserves for its own consideration, including The Constitution, The Sub-regional Strategy The Medium Term Financial Plan and Capital Strategy, The Licensing Authority Policy Statement, The Asset Management Strategy The plan and Strategy which comprise the Housing Investment Programme The Treasury Management and Investment Strategies, and The Gambling Policy Statement.
 The Leader: Executive powers vest in the Leader and the Leader may determine to exercise any of the executive functions of the Council personal or may arrange for the exercise of any of the Council's executive functions by the Executive Board.

-Executive Board and the Council's constitution and accordingly: Takes executive decisions, Approves policies other than those reserved for Council, and Recommends to Council policies and budgetary decisions.
+Executive Board The Executive Board is appointed by the Leader and carries out the executive functions of the Council as required by legislation and the Council's constitution and accordingly: Takes executive decisions, Approves policies other than those reserved for Council, and Recommends to Council policies and budgetary decisions.
 Scrutiny The Overview Committee may undertake any work relating to the four key principles of scrutiny as follows: Hold the Executive to Account (Call-In), Performance Management, Assist Policy Development and Review, and Internal/External Scrutiny.
-Audit and The Audit and Governance Committee: Governance Considers and approves audit plans, Committee Considers audit reports, Comments on the work of audit in addressing the authority's significant risks, Satisfies itself that the control and governance arrangements have operated effectively by considering audit and risk reports and undertaking ad hoc reviews,

-Annually self-assess themselves against best practice guidance to check their effectiveness, Approves the Statements of Accounts, Reviews treasury policy and performance, and Consider standards issues.
-Leadership Team LT review corporate responsibility, direction and delivery of corporate plan, direction and delivery of resources, horizon scanning (LT) and key controls.
-LT has a monthly meeting focused specifically on governance and receives regular reports from a variety of governance boards which have been set up to manage corporate performance and risk.
+Audit and The Audit and Governance Committee: Governance Considers and approves audit plans, Committee Considers audit reports, Comments on the work of audit in addressing the authority's significant risks, • Satisfies itself that the control and governance arrangements have operated effectively by considering audit and risk reports and undertaking ad hoc reviews, Annually self-assess themselves against best practice guidance to check their effectiveness, Approves the Statements of Accounts, Reviews treasury policy and performance, and Consider standards issues.
+Senior Leadership SLT review corporate responsibility, direction and delivery of the sub-regional strategy, direction and delivery of resources, Team (SLT) horizon scanning and key controls.
+SLT has a monthly meeting focused specifically on governance and receives regular reports from a variety of governance boards which have been set up to manage corporate performance and risk.
 These boards cover performance and risk, employee relations, safeguarding, health and safety, emergency planning, and finance, as well as the statutory officers group.
 There are several other groups covering cross cutting themes and specific services.
 Service Managers Managers have carried out self-assessments of the processes and controls they have in place to allow them to achieve their service objectives.
 These are reviewed by Finance to provide assurance that effective controls were in place.
-External Audit External audit is provided by Mazars.
-Following the annual audit Mazars issues an Audit Results Report to the Governance and Audit Committee covering the opinion on the financial statements, value for money and the Whole of Government Accounts submission.
+External Audit External audit is provided by KPMG.
+Following the annual audit they issue an Audit Results Report to the Audit & Governance Committee covering the opinion on the financial statements, value for money and the Whole of Government Accounts Internal Audit submission.
 The Council takes appropriate action where improvements need to be made.
 Internal Audit Internal Audit is provided by Assurance Lincolnshire.
 Regular reports are provided to the Audit and Governance Committee and the lead auditor attends monthly SLT meetings focused around Governance Issues.

-5 Update to Significant Governance Issues 2021/22 & 2022/23
+5 Update to Significant Governance Issues 2023/24